Trodek/Zork-like-Game/README.md

 * The verb "go" followed by the first letter of the direction (go n/go e/go w/go s).
 * The verb "go" followed by a direction name (go north/go east/go west/go south).

-To look arround a room, you can use "look" or "look arround".
+To look arround a room, you can use "look".
+To look other items in the room or inventory use "look <item>".

+You can access the inventory with "invetory"/"inv"/"i".

+With "pick/get <item>" you can pick items from the current room.
+Use "pick/get <item> from <item>" to pick objects from other objects.

+You can drop/throw items in the room with "drop/throw <item>" or drop/put items into others using "drop/put <item> inside <item>"

-To open a door, you first need to write the order "open" or "open door" and then a direction will be requested (the direction can be introduced as explained before).
+To open a door, you first need to write the order "open <direction>".

-To close a door, you must follow the same structure: "close" or "close door" and then the a direction will be requested.
+To close a door, you must follow the same structure: "close <direction>".

+To eat, use: "eat <item>"

+For cooking something use: "cook <item>"

+Use "equip/unequip <item>" to equip or unequip an item.

+To create the drake use: "create <item>"

-To exit the game, you can use "exit", "quit" or "q" orders.
+To exit the game, you can use "quit" or "q" orders.

 #Next Coming Features

-* Player hunger system
-* Objects and inventory
 * Player scared
-* Cook food
-* Pick up objects
-* Combine statue parts
-* Keys for doors
 * UI improvement

 #Author